alexrobincrabbe/Boopball/README.md

   <img src="assets/readme_images/alert_windows.png">
 </div>

 These contain messages and control buttons, to either continue, quit, or go to the settings.
 They are triggered at the start of the game, when the game is paused, when the game is over, or when a level is completed.
-There is only one alert window HTML element, and the content is manipulated with javascript.
+There is only one alert window HTML element and the content is manipulated with javascript.

 ### Settings Window